97joseph/IQ_Options_Binary_Bot/README.md

 ![result](imgs/mac_forex.jpg)

-Project of AI class at UFPB
 This Project is under development.
-Any doubts or suggestion can be done in the Issues tab or by email.
+Any doubts or suggestion can be done  by email at 97josephkibira@gmail.com.

 ## Contents
 - [Motivation](#Motivation)